 “Timing is an essential element in whether marriage counseling works.
 Unfortunately, most couples wait much too long to reach out for help repairing their marriage.
 According to relationship and marriage expert Dr. John Gottman, couples wait an average of six years of being unhappy before getting help.
 Think about this statistic for a few minutes.
 Couples have six years to build up resentment before they begin the important work of learning to resolve differences in effective ways.” -Terry Gaspard, MSW, LICSW – https://www.gottman.com/blog/timing-is-everything-when-it-comes-to-marriage-counseling/

-Do both members in the marriage have to attend couples counseling?
+Do both members of the marriage have to attend couples counseling?

 What does a couples counselor do during sessions?

 During couples counseling, the counselor is going to be an educator, neutral mediator, coach, and teammate.
-The couples counselor strongly desires the marriage to improve and does not normally advocate for divorce, except in extreme cases, possibly depending on spirituality.
-The couples counselor attempts to provide fair interaction as well as honest and gentle correction.
-The couples counselor will help the couple learn to communicate appropriately, learn good boundaries and build positive connection.
-The couples counselor will provide education of a variety of topics depending on the needs of the couple.
+The therapist strongly desires the marriage to improve and does not normally advocate for divorce, except in extreme cases, possibly depending on spirituality.
+The counselor attempts to provide fair interaction as well as honest and gentle correction.
+They will help the couple learn to communicate appropriately, learn good boundaries, and build a positive connection.
+The couples counselor will provide education on a variety of topics depending on the needs of the couple.

 Expectations for the couple?

-As with individual counseling, couples counseling expects that the couple provide detailed, honest information about their feelings, experiences and lives.
-The couple is solely responsible for their marriage, but must understand their roles in the marriage.
-For couples counseling to be successful, the couple will need to participate, complete homework assignments and read other material to help build and grow their knowledge of how to improve their relationship with their spouse.
+As with individual counseling, couples counseling expects the couple to provide detailed, honest information about their feelings, experiences, and lives.
+The couple is solely responsible for their marriage but must understand their roles in the marriage.
+For couples counseling to be successful, the couple will need to participate, complete homework assignments, and read other material to help build and grow their knowledge of how to improve their relationship with their spouse.

 The couple is expected to be punctual to appointments (being on time demonstrates that a person truly respects the process and cares about their relationship).
 Couples also need to be respectful of each other and the counselor so that they get the most out of their therapy.
-Couples are expected to focus on their individual responsibilities, including what they say, feel, think, believe and do.
+The individuals in the relationship are expected to focus on their responsibilities, including what they say, feel, think, believe, and do.
 Lastly, couples are expected to demonstrate growth in the skill of listening.

 Final thoughts about marriage counseling…

-It is imperative that a couple becomes self-less.
-Remember, life, and your relationship, is not about you.
+A couple must become self-less.
+Remember, life, and your relationship is not about you.
 It never was about you.
 Lastly, it never will be about you.
 Marriage is about US, as a couple.
-I lay this out bluntly, because in order for you to love someone else, you have to get over yourself and see others outside of yourself.
+I lay this out bluntly because, for you to love someone else, you have to get over yourself and see others outside of yourself.